Primary Medical Care research

 Since 2016, Prof Burton and Drs Mitchell and Dickson have been awarded research grants totalling £1.98M as lead investigator and £5.1M as co-investigators.
 In the same period, they have had over 100 peer reviewed publications.
 For details, please see individual pages.

 Study and research with us

-We currently provide supervision for 8 PhD students (either within AUPMC or through ScHARR) and are keen to host further research students at PhD, Masters and Intercalated BSc level, particularly on research relating to our key themes.
+We currently provide supervision for 8 PhD students and are keen to host further research students at PhD, Masters and Intercalated BSc level, particularly on research relating to our key themes.
 We use a range of quantitative and qualitative research methods, working in collaborations across disciplines and university departments, and so provide a broad-based research training for our PhD students.
 For more information, please e-mail either Prof Chris Burton, Head of Department or Dr Jon Dickson, Postgrad Research Lead.

 - Professor Chris Burton